tapjs/tapjs/docs/src/content/docs/structure/index.md

 However, it is less self-documenting than a behavior-focused testing strategy, since it relies on the unit organization of the system itself to be somewhat intuitive.
-If your library's class heirarchy and unit structure is difficult to understand, then your unit test will be as well!
+If your library's class heirarchy and unit structure is difficult to understand, then your unit tests will be as well!

 A few examples of this pattern: